 Capital Assets-Capital assets, which consist of equipment, are reported when they have a unit cost of \$5,000 or more and a useful life of two or more years.
 Purchased or constructed capital assets are valued at cost or estimated historical cost if actual historical cost is not practically determinable.
 Donated capital assets are recorded at their fair value at the time received.
 Exhaustible capital assets are depreciated using the straight-line method over the asset's useful life.
 Equipment is generally depreciated over 2 to 40 years per the State of Wisconsin's capital assets policy.
+Capital assets are not material to the financial statements.

-Net Assets-Net assets are classified as either restricted or unrestricted based on the presence or absence of restrictions, including federal laws, the Cleanwater Act of 1987, resolutions, state statutes, and Title XIV of the 1996 Safe Drinking Water Act, as amended.
+Net Position-Net position is classified as either restricted or unrestricted based on the presence or absence of restrictions, including federal laws, the Cleanwater Act of 1987, resolutions, state statutes, and Title XIV of the 1996 Safe Drinking Water Act, as amended.
+When both restricted and unrestricted resources are available for use, restricted resources are used first, then unrestricted as they are needed.

 Revenue Recognition-Loan interest and investment income are recognized as revenue when earned.
-Operating grants are recognized as revenue in the period the related expense occurs and include \$140.6 million and \$33.7 million of EPA contributions in 2010 and 2009, respectively.
+Operating grants are recognized as revenue in the period the related expense occurs and include \$51.2 million and \$108.9 million of EPA contributions in 2014 and 2013, respectively.